gbif/hp-gb32/travel-accommodation.md

 Portugal is part of the Schengen area and any EU citizen can enter Portugal by presenting a valid identity card or passport.
 Nationals from countries outside the EU will need a valid passport and possibly a visa.
 More information [here](https://europa.eu/youreurope/citizens/travel/entry-exit/non-eu-nationals/index_en.htm).

-If you require an official letter of invitation for visa puposes, please contact the Secretariat at [GB30@gbif.org](mailto:GB30@gbif.org).
+If you require an official letter of invitation for visa puposes, please contact the Secretariat at [GB31@gbif.org](mailto:GB31@gbif.org).

 ### Insurance
 Meeting attendees are advised to ensure appropriate health and travel insurance for travel to Portugal.

-### Covid-19
-DO WE NEED SPECIFIC COVID-19 INFORMATION HERE?
-ANY OTHER SPECIFIC INFORMATION?

 ## Arriving in Portugal

 The meeting will take place in Vairão which is located just outside Porto.
 Hotels will be available in the nearby town of Vila do Conde or in Porto.

-### Arriving by plane

-ADD INFO

-### Arriving by train/bus

-ADD INFO
+The closest airport is the Porto Airport, [Francisco Sá Carneiro](https://www.aeroportoporto.pt/pt/opo/home).

+Information about public transportation can be found [here](https://www.metrodoporto.pt/pages/337).

 ## Hotels